 Unfortunately, all of the items above are not commonly available to restaurant and brewery staff elsewhere.
 Many restaurants won’t even allow their staff to drink water on the floor during their shift!

 Aside from compensation, perks and benefits, we put a lot of effort into providing staff with feedback early and often.
 We conduct mini reviews at several points throughout each person’s 90-day probationary period, and formal 360-style reviews every six months thereafter.
 Our owners and managers have a personal relationship with the staff and usually know what’s going on in their personal lives.
 When someone’s performance drops, our first reaction isn’t to fire them or chastise them, it’s to start a dialog about what’s going on and to help coach them through their challenges.
-This is Management 101, but again it isn’t the norm in our industry, or any other industry that heavily relies on tips as an incentive.
+This may sound like Leadership 101, but again it isn’t the norm in our industry, or in any other industry we know of that heavily relies on tips as an incentive.

 If, after learning about how well our staff are treated and compensated, a customer wants to further reward them, they can contribute to our Staff Fund — a pool of money that gets distributed to the staff in several ways:

 - We pay 75% of Staff Funds directly to all staff equally, based on the number of hours they worked during the collection period (typically a 2-week pay period).

 - We hold back the remaining 25% of collected funds to use as direct bonuses for staff that perform especially well, as well as for birthday gifts, contest prizes, staff-initiated activities and other perks.

 Prairie Dog Staff Funds are not for ownership, even though our owners are often preparing your food, scrubbing down your tables, serving you at the bar or running out your food and drinks.
 This fund is solely for employees of Prairie Dog Brewing.

 Check out how we spent staff funds in 2019 in the chart above.